AlirezaRoshanzamir/continuous-delivery-course/7-anatomy-of-the-deployment-pipeline/presentation.md

 - Number of build failures per day
 - Duration of build, including automated tests

-Each team’s continuous integration server should generate these reports and visualizations on each check-in, and store the reports in your artifact repository. hese results should be published on an internal website-have a page for each project.
+Each team's continuous integration server should generate these reports and visualizations on each check-in, and store the reports in your artifact repository. hese results should be published on an internal website-have a page for each project.
 Finally, aggregate them together so that they can be monitored across all of the projects in your development program, or even your whole organization.

 <img src="assets/cyclomatic-complexity-example.png"/>